sjsu-library/unionist/_items/unionist--image-0212.md

 pid: unionist--image-0212
 title: Lock to Garrison's 1835 Prison in Boston
 bibliographicCitation: https://www.theliberatorfiles.com/liberator-photo-gallery/
-bibliographicCitation.republished: "(Photo Courtesy of the Trustees of the Boston Public Library/Rare Books)"
+bibliographicCitationRepublished: "(Photo Courtesy of the Trustees of the Boston Public Library/Rare Books)"
 fullIssueSequenceNumber:
 creator:
-date.created: '1835'
+dateCreated: '1835'
 description: Lock to Garrison's 1835 Prison in Boston, for protection against the mob that intended to harm him.
 Charles Burleigh was with him during much of this frightening incident